norarosel/Genomics-and-Bioinformatics/README.md

 # Genomics and Bioinformatics
-This repository is used for the class Genomics and Bioinformatics at EPFL in the year 2024 (6/6).
+This repository (coding in R) is used for the class Genomics and Bioinformatics at EPFL in the year 2024 (6/6).